gnembon/fabric-carpet/docs/scarpet/api/Inventories.md

 inventory_drop(x,y,z, 0) => 64 // removed and spawned in the world a full stack of items
 </pre>

-## Screen handlers
+## Screens

-A screen handler is a value type used to open screens to a player and interact with them.
+A screen is a value type used to open screens to a player and interact with them.
 For example, this includes the chest inventory gui, the crafting table gui and many more.

 ### `create_screen(player, type, name, callback?)`